curl/curl/docs/cmdline-opts/proto-default.md

 This option does not change the default proxy protocol (http).

-Without this option set, curl guesses protocol based on the host name, see --url for details.
+Without this option set, curl guesses protocol based on the hostname, see --url for details.